dfelinto/blender-manual/manual/advanced/scripting/security.rst

 Command Line
 ------------

-You may want to perform batch rendering or some other task from the command line -- running Blender without an interface.
+You may want to perform batch rendering or some other task from the command line, running Blender without an interface.
 In this case, the Preferences are still used but you may want to override them: